07 December 2019

 Excessive baggage will weigh you down.
 When building a lean, mean, competitive business - less is more.

 Of course, there are bikes that can be used for anything – they work, but they’re not competitive.

 The lesson here is that to optimise business performance you need to direct resources toward a particular chosen purpose.
 Focus is important.

 Are you road racing, hill climbing, track racing, down hilling, riding dirt tracks or popping down to the shops?

 There’s a best bike for each.

-Setting-up an organisation aiming at a broad range of work types is possible but won’t compete against a thoroughbred organisation tightly calibrated for a specific task.
+Setting up an organisation aiming at a broad range of work types is possible but won’t compete against a thoroughbred organisation tightly calibrated for a specific task.

-So, how does one strip down the organisation to create a competitive thoroughbred configured for task without a shred of dead weight?
+So, how does one strip down the organisation to create a competitive thoroughbred configured for the task without a shred of dead weight?